 Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

-Whilst Mavyret and Epclusa are quite similar in their effectiveness for treating Hepatitis C AbbVie decided to launch Mavyret at the significantly lower price of around US,000 for a treatment.
-Much, much less than the US,000 price tag that Gilead had on Epclusa and Harvoni.
+But the important thing was price and AbbVie decided to launch Mavyret at the significantly lower price of around US$25,000 for a treatment.
+Much, much less than the US$50,000+ price tag that Gilead had on Epclusa and Harvoni.

 Aside from the issue of price, controversy has revolved around the question of which drug is actually better for treating Hepatitis C, Mavyret or Epclusa?
 And where do Harvoni and Sofosbuvir + Daclatasvir fit into the equation of treatment options?